 - 1 teaspoon kosher salt

-- Dice the garlic and onion.
-Peel and carrots and turnips, and chop them into small pieces.
+- Dice the onion, and mince the garlic.
+Peel the carrots and turnips, then dice them.
 Shred the cabbage.
-Chop the bottoms of the bok choy, then chiffonade the leaves (see video instructions).
+Chop off the bottoms of the bok choy, then thinly slice (chiffonade) the leaves.

 - In a large skillet or wok, heat 2 tablespoons sesame oil.
 Saute the carrots, onion, and turnips 2 minutes.
 Add the bok choy and cabbage and saute for 2 minutes.
 Add the 2 eggs and scramble them in for 1 minute.
 Add the garlic, ½ cup peas, 4 cups rice, 2 tablespoons soy sauce, ½ to 1 tablespoon additional sesame oil, 1 teaspoon kosher salt, and fresh ground pepper.
 Heat, stirring, until all rice is coated.
 Serve hot.